 Here's Jay Carney at the daily press briefing this afternoon in Washington about the debt ceiling.

-The consequences of failing to raise the debt ceiling would be Armageddon-like in terms of the economy on the impact on interest rates, on job creation, on growth would be devastating.
+The consequences of failing to raise the debt ceiling would be Armageddon-like in terms of the economy.

 Okay, here it comes, folks.

-They're already set the table.
+They're already setting the table.

 These cuts, devastating.

-Big, big win for for Boehner.
+Big, big win for Boehner.

-Oh my God.
+Oh, my God.

-These these cuts, I don't know if we can go on.
+I don't know if we can go on.

-This is this first major cuts.
+This is the first major cuts.

-My Democrats really took another chance.
+My, the Democrats really took another chance.

 Now here comes the debt.

-Oh my God, the country may end next.
+The country may end next.

-Unless, unless we raise taxes, Mark Knowler, CBS, December 16, 2009.
+Mark Knoller, CBS, December 16, 2009.

-The ceiling set at 12.1 trillion.
+The ceiling set at $12.1 trillion.

-And lest we forget Obama had raised the debt ceiling with his stimulus bill to 12.104 trillion just back in February.
+And lest we forget, Obama had raised the debt ceiling with his stimulus bill to $12.104 trillion just back in February.

-Now Jay Carney's out there saying Obama really wishes he had that debt ceiling vote back when he was senator.
+Now, Jay Carney's out there saying Obama really wishes he had that debt ceiling vote back when he was senator.

 He's really learned his lesson on that now.